DzidediSenaya/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 The crackme will segfault if you do not enter the correct key for the user Usage for your keygen: ./keygen5 username
-Your keygen should print a valid key for the username julien@ubuntu:~/0x17$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 103-keygen.c -o keygen5 julien@ubuntu:~/0x17$ ./crackme5 julien javascript Segmentation fault (core dumped) julien@ubuntu:~/0x17$ ./crackme5 julien `./keygen5 julien` Congrats! julien@ubuntu:~/0x17$
+Your keygen should print a valid key for the username gcc -Wall -pedantic -Werror -Wextra -std=gnu89 103-keygen.c -o keygen5 ./crackme5 julien javascript
-Repo:

-GitHub repository: alx-low_level_programming
-Directory: 0x17-doubly_linked_lists
-File: 103-keygen.c
+Segmentation fault (core dumped)
+ ./crackme5 julien `./keygen5 julien`
+Congrats!